dailybruin/the-stack/_posts/2020-04-20-covid-hospitals.md

 ---
-title: Visualizing Los Angeles Hospitals, and Simulating COVID-19 on an Unprotected UCLA
+title: Visualizing Los Angeles hospitals, and simulating COVID-19 on an unprotected UCLA

 teaser: Explore the number of COVID-19 cases and hospital capacities in each neighborhood within Los Angeles County.
 What would have happened if UCLA students were on campus and became infected?
 We investigate the consequences.